Upper West Side Employment Attorney | Upper West Side Business Litigation Attorney

 - Non-solicitation agreements – These prohibit former employees from obtaining business from former customers for a certain amount of time and within a certain restricted geographic area.

-- Is not greater than is necessary for the legitimate interest of the employer;
+- Is not more significant than is necessary for the legitimate interest of the employer;

 - Does not contribute undue hardship upon the employee; and